Guernica Tree & Biscayan Assembly

 During the Spanish Civil War (1936 - 1939), Guernica was considered to be the northern bastion of the Republican resistance and the center of Basque culture.
 For this reason, it became a prime target for Francisco Franco.

-On the 26th of April 1937, German and Italian air forces backed by Franco bombed Guernica, turning it into a pile of rubble.
+On the 26th of April 1937, under Franco's orders, German and Italian air forces bombed Guernica, turning it into a pile of rubble.
 The attack took place on a Monday – market day.
 However, the market, which was usually packed, wasn’t too busy.
 This is because the mayor had already ordered it to be closed by noon due to fact that the war front was approaching Guernica.

 This horrendous bombing inspired the famous painting “Guernica” by Pablo Picasso, of which you will find a full size ceramic reproduction on the Pedro de Elejalde Street.
 Picasso painted “Guernica” only a couple of months after the attack.
 The artwork was requested on behalf of the Republican Government, whose goal was to bring the Spanish Civil War to the attention of the rest of the world.